 Get a grade (A-F), performance scores, speed simulation, and heatmap analysis.

-Let's look at real-world examples to see these principles in action.
+Let's look at an few examples to see these principles in action.

 Example 1: The Effective Billboard